chand1012/Discord-Quick-Meme/README.md

 - A few secret commands if you're willing to look at the source code.
 - Type `!news`, `!link`, `!joke`, `!text`, or `!meme` followed by a subreddit name or a list of names separated with spaces (without the r/) to pull a random top post from that subreddit or from a random subreddit from that list.
 The `!text` and `!joke` commands post text directly to the chat.
 The `!link` and `!news` commands get a post that links a website or webpage.
 Finally, `!meme` get a piece of media, either a photo, a GIF, or a video.
 Examples: `!joke meanjokes` or `!meme cringetopia cringe`
 - Type `!source` to get the link to the last sent post in a channel.
 This was changed because people were complaining memes were coming up twice.
 This is because Discord shows previews of web content, to remedy this I make the link to the post a requested option, rather than removing it completely.
 - Typing `!search` will search the web for the most recently posted PNG or JPEG file in the chat.
 This is done via Google Reverse Image Search.
-The search will prioritize results from Reddit, but if a Reddit result cannot be found, Google will return similar images and phrases, which are then put into the chat.
+The search will prioritize results from Reddit, but if a Reddit result cannot be found, Google will return similar images and phrases, which are then put into the chat. **Disclaimer**: Google Reverse Image Search is best at finding simple objects, so don't be surprised if it has issues attempting to find your memes.

 ### Admins